All Episodes

 Mr. Adams, I had a similar experience like you about the involuntary, and it was from my father's rage that I learned at a very early age.

-I went back to work and my supervisor said I was getting too close to the patients too personal and it always blew my mind that I had this type of Thank you.
+I went back to work, and my supervisor says I was getting too close to the patients, too personal.

 Take care, sir.